Mossberg 940 Pro Waterfowl Review | Tested vs. 930

 The New Hunters Guide is simply what George wishes he would have had when learning how to hunt; a single place to get practical hands on knowledge about different kinds of hunting, gear, strategy, and tips that can improve your comfort and fun factor in the woods.

-As a note, I have a media relationship with Mossberg, where they will loan me guns to test and review and give me the option to return them or purchase them afterward, some of the shells were provided by BOSS and I bought the others, thanks to them for their support.
+As a note, I was originally loaned this Mossberg 940 from Mossberg as a member of their press program to test and review and it was eventually gifted to me by Mossberg.
+Some of the shells were provided by BOSS and I bought the others, thanks to them for their support.